lzrwilliam/IntroductionToRobotics/README.md

 # General description, do not include this section in your repo as well.
 Start with the next section.
 Repo mock-up for "Introduction to Robotics" course.
+Overall functionality, naming and arrangement is important.

 Each homework will be described in a subcategory.
 The description should include:
 - requirement
 - files (naming must respect the standard in the requirement)
 - implementation details (if aplicable)
 - picture of the setup
-- video of the setup (if necessary or desired)
+- video
+-
 Homework 0 (creating the repo and installing the Arduino IDE) does not need to be included in the description.

 ## ---------------- START REPRODUCING FROM BELOW THIS LINE ----------------